VidyullathaKandipati/tic-tac-toe/README.md

 * I seriously can't thank Luke (@textchimp) enough for patiently going through my messed up code and help me fix nasty bugs. :)
 * Thanks Joel for patiently teaching us. :)

+## How to get it working with firebase
+---
+### Simple and exact steps for a simple application like this one:
+Coming soon

 ## Contact:
 ---
 You can email me at: latha522@gmail.com